zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 | Sierpiński depth 7           | 2.61 ± 0.02                 |
 | Fractal tree depth 8         | 3.3 ± 0.1                   |

-RTM interprets each plateau in α as a **coherence layer**—a regime where field correlations propagate with a distinct “clock rate.”
+RTM interprets each plateau in α as a **coherence layer**, a regime where field correlations propagate with a distinct “clock rate.”
 To label these layers we introduce a *branch index*

 ``` math
 \beta = 0,1,2,\ldots